Welcome to today's edition of the Rush 24-7 podcast.

 I got more on this, lots of other stuff.

-The House of Representatives, no TV cameras are on, but they're going to stay in the House of Representatives, demand that Pelosi reopen the uh the body so that a debate on gas prices can take place.
+The House of Representatives, no TV cameras are on, but they're going to stay in the House of Representatives, demand that Pelosi reopen the body so that a debate on gas prices can take place.

-Lots lots percolating out there today.
+Lots percolating out there today.

 We'll come back and get started with all the rest of it after this.